CaperCube/HyperVox/docs/md/Tiers/Tier1.md

 - [ ] Basic place / break blocks
     - [ ] Raycasting for selection block placement / blocks to destroy
     - [ ] Updating chunks (send to brain to update the chunk)
+        - [ ] Fill in some basic brain behavior to allow the creation of a world & game from the client
+        - [ ] Move mesh gen logic to client
+        - [ ] Follow this procedure:
             - Check difference between `chunk` and `updatedChunk`
             - Remove faces from existing chunkMesh in the location of the change (if location already had a block)
             - Add new faces to this area
             - Merge faces into chunkMesh
 - [ ] Basic game menu
     - [ ] `New Game`
     - [ ] Placeholder `Settings`